 California’s water quantity, quality, and infrastructure are already experiencing climate impacts.
-Disadvantaged communities already have challenges securing safe water and sanitation and are unlikely to have the capacity to deal with additional declines in water quality and availability in the face of climate change.
+The warming climate reduces winter snowpack, intensifies drought, and drives more intense storms that worsen flooding.
+Each region of California will be affected differently, but the changing climate risks make it increasingly important to update water infrastructure and management, restore and reconnect aquatic habitat, manage groundwater sustainably, and build the resilience of the most vulnerable communities.
+Disadvantaged communities have challenges securing safe water and sanitation and often lack the capacity to deal with additional declines in water quality and availability in the face of climate change.
 Investment and planning to address water access and quality for these communities is critical for public health and the overall well-being of California’s communities.
 For additional background information and discussion of climate impacts and vulnerabilities visit the Background & Climate Impacts information excerpted from the Adaptation Planning Guide and explore the Topic search below.

-Building resilience for California’s water systems requires comprehensive action across all components of the water cycle, from restoring upper watersheds to recovery of wastewater resources (such as renewable energy, nutrients, and water).
-Examples of adaptation strategies are provided on the Adaptation Strategies tab and can be found by search below.
+Building resilience for California’s water systems requires comprehensive action across all components of the water cycle, from restoring upper watersheds to recycling wastewater.
+Examples of adaptation strategies are provided on the Adaptation Strategies tab and can be found by search below.”

 Defining the sector